 Try to follow the steps below to backup Google Drive files to Dropbox for example:

 1. Sign in to your CBackup account.
-Click the My Storage icon > + Add Cloud, and select Dropbox to add.
+Click the Storage > + Add Cloud, and select Dropbox to add.

 2. Click “Backup” and “Backup Public Cloud to Public Cloud” subsequently to create the backup task.

 4. Select “Google Drive” in the Source section and choose Dropbox as the destination, and click “Start Backup” to backup Google Drive to Dropbox easily.

 Schedule backup: Our data will change with our daily use.
 In order to avoid forgetting to back up important data, you can set up scheduled backups (daily/weekly/ monthly) in CBackup, which not only can effectively prevent you from forgetting to back up important data, Allows you to save effort and time.